mtrybulec/interviewer/doc/QUICK-START.md

             interviewer::buildNonQuestion(
                 ui = shiny::p(paste(
-                    "Note how the combo-box below is displayed on top of the survey buttons.", "Take care when designing such screens (works ok for single-choice questions", "but may not for multiple-choice ones)."
+                    "Note how the combo-box below is displayed on top of the survey buttons.", "Take care when designing such screens."
                 ))
             ),